December 15 2016

 The Foundation has granted $5 million to this project topping up State and Federal government funding for this impressive undertaking.
 As a national funder, the Foundation is thrilled to be able to support such a landmark project in Tasmania.

 Below is the speech given by Alex Chernov at the announcement in Hobart.

-As we have heard, the Centre will comprise state of the art venues that will not only provide educational and public performance opportunities, but will also facilitate cross-disciplinary creativity and thinking.
-In that respect, it will be transformational for Tasmania and provide an incentive for local and others involved to come here to enhance their skills and build on their appreciation of the broad spectrum of the arts.
-And existing institutions, like the well known Tasmanian Conservatorium of Music, will also benefit greatly from this purpose built facility.
+As we have heard, the Centre will comprise state-of-the-art venues that will not only provide educational and public performance opportunities but will also facilitate cross-disciplinary creativity and thinking.
+In that respect, it will be transformational for Tasmania and provide an incentive for locals and others involved to come here to enhance their skills and build on their appreciation of the broad spectrum of the arts.
+And existing institutions, like the well known Tasmanian Conservatorium of Music, will also benefit greatly from this purpose-built facility.

 Looking at some of the State’s developments during the past few decades, one could be forgiven for thinking that Tasmania has a knack of establishing cultural enterprises that draw participants and visitors in large numbers.
 And I am confident that this Centre will be no exception.

 This State has also focused on protecting its heritage — one only has to look at Salamanca Square and Constitution Dock and their surrounds to appreciate the success of this policy.
 In keeping with this approach, the University has cleverly included in the development of the Centre the historic Theatre Royal which, as you know, is the oldest working theatre in Australia, that first opened its doors over 180 years ago.
 It has seen great artists such as Sir Lawrence Olivier and Noel Coward on its stage.
 Over its life, however, it has endured various downturns, but it will now be rejuvenated as an important part of the University’s Creative Industry and Performing Arts Centre.